valkey-io/valkey-doc/docs/manual/pipelining/index.md

 ---
-title: "Redis pipelining"
+title: "Valkey pipelining"
 linkTitle: "Pipelining"
 weight: 2
-description: How to optimize round-trip times by batching Redis commands
+description: How to optimize round-trip times by batching Valkey commands
 aliases:
   - /topics/pipelining
 ---

-Redis pipelining is a technique for improving performance by issuing multiple commands at once without waiting for the response to each individual command.
-Pipelining is supported by most Redis clients.
-This document describes the problem that pipelining is designed to solve and how pipelining works in Redis.
+Valkey pipelining is a technique for improving performance by issuing multiple commands at once without waiting for the response to each individual command.
+Pipelining is supported by most Valkey clients.
+This document describes the problem that pipelining is designed to solve and how pipelining works in Valkey.

 ## Request/Response protocols and round-trip time (RTT)

-Redis is a TCP server using the client-server model and what is called a *Request/Response* protocol.
+Valkey is a TCP server using the client-server model and what is called a *Request/Response* protocol.

 This means that usually a request is accomplished with the following steps: